cdelabou/iets3.genjs/README.md

 - **Java 11** : compilation of iets3.opensource (make sure *JAVA_HOME* environement variable is set)
 - **Git** : cloning multiple repositories

+Optionally :
+- **iets3.opensouce on your maven repository** : to prevent rebuilding iets3.opensource from source

 ### Installation script
 Start by cloning the repository on your computer.
 ```sh